autism-101/hugo-website/content/english/autism-resources-newly-diagnosed.md

   title: "What Now?"
   image: "images/what-now.jpg"
   imagealt: "A woman of color sits in a train looking ahead and pondering." content : "So what are your next steps?
 It is important to realize that you are not alone.
 There are many Autistic communities both online and in real life for you to enjoy.
-Check out the \"Autistic Groups\" page or scroll down to learn how to find other Autistic people on social media and to explore some Autistic run websites.
-If you come across any terminology or acronyms you are not familiar with be sure to check out our handy \"Autism Glossary\" page."
+Check out the <a href='/autistic-groups/'>Autistic Groups</a> page or <a href='#socialmedia'>scroll down</a> to learn how to find other Autistic people on social media and to explore some <a href='#websites'>Autistic run websites</a>.
+If you come across any terminology or acronyms you are not familiar with be sure to check out our handy <a href='/autism-glossary/'>Autism Glossary</a> page."
   button:
     enable : true
     label : "Autistic Groups"